Reinventing Work – Curiosity into Action in the South West of England

 The workshops were well received and we now have 80 people in the reinventing work conversation in the South West.
 As more people connect and explore this new space, find actions, and take their next small step towards reinventing work, so the strength and resilience of a new way of working will emerge.

-Dates for the next three workshops for each location are in the Calendar page of EE’s website.
+Dates for the next three workshops for each location are set.
 There will be one workshop designed to explore each of the three Next Stage (Teal) breakthroughs: Self-Management, Evolutionary Purpose, and Wholeness.

 And as Margaret Mead famously said, “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has”.